 More than one group of players may be assigned to the same set of machines, and will play in a different order, in order to minimize delays.
 Groups may not skip or play machines out of order.
 In cases where a game in a group has malfunctioned, a new game may be assigned from the backup area, and the score sheet will indicate this.

 4. Seeding Players

-Before the first session, all players will be “seeded” in the tournament, ranked by their WPPR point totals as of July 1, 2018.
+Before the first session, all players will be “seeded” in the tournament, ranked by their WPPR point totals as of June 1st.
 Unranked players will be given the lowest available seeds, in alphabetical order.